 Many states require the due diligence letter to include a statement that explains that if the the apparent owner fails to take action, the property will be escheated to the State after which the owner may still claim the property from the State.

 Owner Disposition Options

-For certain property types, the apparent owner is given choices regarding the resolution of the property in question.
-For example, if the unclaimed property is a savings account, the apparent owner can be given the option to have the value of the account paid to them and close the account or to maintain the account.
+For certain property types, the apparent owner receives choices regarding the resolution of the property in question.
+For example, with an unclaimed property savings account, the apparent owner has the option to have the value of the account paid to them and close the account or to maintain the account.

 Change of Address Form

-While not a statutory requirement, including a space within the form for the apparent owner to provide an updated address is considered a best practice.
-This allows the Holder to either return the property to the owner or merely update the owner of the account’s address.
+While not a statutory requirement, Keane recommends including a space within the form for the apparent owner to provide an updated address.
+This allows the holder to either return the property to the owner or merely update the account owner’s address.